jzumsteg/zumstegs-blog/pages/etiquette.md

 But you don’t use *“Bonjour”* as a parting statement during the day; it’s just not done.

 And, if it’s really late at night when you depart a place and you figure your host is going right to bed, you can say “*Bon nuit*” (bun noo-wee).
 But honestly, *“Bonsoir”* works just fine leaving a place in the evening.
 If you want to show yourself as a seasoned French traveler, after you've finished your dinner and stood up to gather jackets, purses, etc, and as you start for the door, say "*Bonsoir* "quietly - just loud enough for your table neigbors to hear.
-They will stop for an instanrt, say "*Bonsoir*" back to you and then immediately continue their conversation.
+They will stop for an instant, say "*Bonsoir*" back to you and then immediately continue their conversation.
 Just a little bit of true France customs.
 Note, if you've got non-French folks around you, forget this - they won't respond.

 <h2>More Important Words and Phrases</h2>
 You don’t have to learn French to improve your time in Paris but learning just a few words will really help.
 Here are what I consider the essential: